Violating the KCBS inequality with a toy mechanism: Classicality and classical realism

+Up to mathematical subtleties, $p$ admits a classical realist description if and only if $p$ is noncontextual.
+In fact, saying that a property $A$ is fully specified by the hidden state of the system means that each hidden state $\lambda \in \Lambda$ ascribes a definite value to $A$, which in turn means that $A$ defines a function $f_{A}$ on $\Lambda$.
+On the other hand, a mathematically rigorous way of putting item $(c)$ is by saying that a preparation procedure $P$ defines a probability measure $\mu_{P}$ on $\Lambda$ (endowed with an appropriate $\sigma$-algebra $\Sigma$) in such a way that, for any measurable set $U \subset \Lambda$, $\mu_{P}(U)$ is the probability that the state of the system lies in $U$ \cite{Kochen1975}.
+Finally, items $(b)$ and $(c)$ together imply that $p( \ \cdot \ \vert C)$ is the joint distribution of $\{f_{A}: A \in C\}$, where, clearly, we are assuming that $f_{A}$ is a measurable function on $\Lambda$ for every measurement $A$.

-To conclude, it is worth mentioning that Kochen-Specker theorem (by which we mean the non-existence of valuations on the set of bounded selfadjoint operators on a Hilbert space \cite{Kochen1975, doring2005kochen}) bring out a tension between factualism and the ontic view on projective measurements in quantum theory.
-Consequently, it shows that, as Chris Isham and Andreas Döring put it, no ``naive realist interpretation'' of quantum theory is possible \cite{WhatThing}.
+Kochen-Specker theorem, by which we mean the non-existence of valuation functions on the set of bounded selfadjoint operators of a Hilbert space \cite{Kochen1975, doring2005kochen}, brings out a tension between factualism and the ontic view on projective measurements in quantum theory, insofar it shows that we cannot consistently interpret all projective measurements (or, equivalently, all selfadjoint operators) as representing properties simultaneously possessed by the system \cite{Kochen1975, doring2005kochen, WhatThing}.
+On the other hand, some of the so-called state-dependent proofs of quantum contextuality \cite{budroni2021quantum} (including some violations of Bell inequalities) rule out classical realist descriptions for quantum behaviors in scenarios where valuation functions can in principle be defined, obstructing classical realism without explicitly appealing to a contradiction between factualism and the ontic view on measurements.
+Hence, all three aspects of classical realism presented in definition \ref{def: classical realism} are in check in quantum theory \cite{budroni2021quantum}.